vzachari/IronSmithQSM/README.md

 ## 4) MyInputFile format:

 a) MyInputFile has to be CSV formatted (entries separated by commas ',').

+b) MyInputFile can be created in Excel (MS Windows or MacOS) and saved as a CSV (Comma delimited) file or in a Unix text editor (e.g. Gedit, Atom, Emacs).

-b) Each row corresponds to a different participant.
+c) Each row in MyInputFile corresponds to a different participant.

 *see Example_File.csv in IronSmithQSM folder:*